yuliya-izmaylova/test-project/README.md

 but for the sake of simplicity I've left it as it is.
 5. For real case, I would use .env file for storing API urls and keys, but for the sake of simplicity I've left it in the code.
 6. Interfaces were added to add a possibility to switch BIN and currency rates providers.
 7. **BIN service is not working properly itself.
-It has harsh restrictions for calls quantity**
+It has restrictions for calls quantity**